NGEET/fates/CONTRIBUTING.md

 ## Use of AI Agents

 AI agents should not be used to submit pull requests, issues, discussion items or other features available on the developer platforms on which the FATES model is officially hosted (i.e. Github), except on a case-by-case basis.
-Approval to do so should be sought and provided by a core member of the FATES development team.
+Approval to do so should be sought from a core member of the FATES development team.
 Unapproved submissions will be closed.
-Repeated upapproved submissions may culminate in the blocking of the submitting user.
+Repeated unapproved submissions may culminate in the blocking of the submitting user.

 ## Joining Discussions and Meetings